fsevent/railway/README.md

 # acknowledgments

+This program (version 2.0) is developed in a joint research project by AIST and JR East in 2015.

-This program is developed in a joint research project by AIST, JR East and JR West in 2014.
+This program (version 1.0) is developed in a joint research project by AIST, JR East and JR West in 2014.

 # License